PDF(8.1 KB) View with Adobe Reader on a variety of devices

-The LAP can discover controllers through your domain name server (DNS).
+The Lightweight AP (LAP) can discover controllers through your domain name server (DNS).
 For the access point (AP) to do so, you must configure your DNS to return controller IP addresses in response to CISCO-LWAPP-CONTROLLER.localdomain, where localdomain is the AP domain name.
-When an AP receives an IP address and DNS information from a DHCP server, it contacts the DNS to resolve CISCO-LWAPP-CONTROLLER.localdomain.
+When an AP receives an IP address and DNS information from a DHCP server, it contacts the DNS to resolve CISCO-CAPWAP-CONTROLLER.localdomain.
 When the DNS sends a list of controller IP addresses, the AP sends discovery requests to the controllers.

-The AP will attempt to resolve the DNS name CISCO-LWAPP-CONTROLLER.localdomain.
-When the AP is able to resolve this name to one or more IP addresses, the AP sends a unicast LWAPP Discovery Message to the resolved IP address(es).
-Each WLC that receives the LWAPP Discovery Request Message replies with a unicast LWAPP Discovery Response to the AP.
+The AP will attempt to resolve the DNS name CISCO-CAPWAP-CONTROLLER.localdomain.
+When the AP is able to resolve this name to one or more IP addresses, the AP sends a unicast CAPWAP Discovery Message to the resolved IP address(es).
+Each WLC that receives the CAPWAP Discovery Request Message replies with a unicast CAPWAP Discovery Response to the AP.

 From the File menu, choose Add-Remove Snap-in.